 - prepair+ carrier screening – looks at over 250 genetic conditions.

 - The prepair test costs $389 (AUD) per individual.
-It is recommended that the biological mother (or prospective biological mother) is screened first (partner testing is free if required).
-Results usually available within 2 weeks.
+It is recommended that the female is screened first.
+Results are available within 2 weeks.

 - prepair+ screening costs approximately $900 (AUD) per couple.
 It is recommended that both partners are tested at the same time.
 Results are available within 5-6 weeks.